ClickHouse/ClickHouse/docs/tools/README.md

 Then running `build.py` without args (there are some, check `build.py --help`) will generate `ClickHouse/docs/build` folder with complete static html website.

-You can just directly open those HTML files in browser, but usually it is more convenient to have some sort of HTTP server hosting them.
-For example, you can launch one by running `cd ClickHouse/docs/build && python -m SimpleHTTPServer 8888` and then go to http://localhost:8888 in browser.
+The easiest way to see the result is to use `--livereload=8888` argument of build.py.
+Alternatively, you can manually launch a HTTP server to serve the docs, for example by running `cd ClickHouse/docs/build && python3 -m http.server 8888`.
+Then go to http://localhost:8888 in browser.
+Feel free to use any other port instead of 8888.

 ## How to subscribe on documentation changes? {#how-to-subscribe-on-documentation-changes}